Xyntopia/pydoxtools/README.md

 to extend and adapt the functionality for your specific use-case.

 Find out more about it in the [documentation](http://pydoxtools.xyntopia.com/reference/#pydoxtools.document.Document)

+#### Pipeline configuration

+Pipelines can be configured.
+For example the local model used for question answering can be selected like this:

+    doc = Document(fobj="./data/PFR-PR23_BAT-110__V1.00_.pdf"))
+            .config(qam_model_id='bert-large-uncased-whole-word-masking-finetuned-squad')

+where "qam_model_id" can be any model from huggingface for question answering.

+    TODO: document how to configure a pipeline

 ### PDF table extraction algorithms